YimianDai/YimianDai/README.md

 ### Hi there, I'm [Yi-Mian Dai (戴一冕 in Chinese)](https://yimiandai.work/)! 👋

-I am a PhD student at Nanjing University of Aeronautics & Astronautics.
+I am a PhD student at Nanjing University of Aeronautics & Astronautics (NUAA).

 🔭 **Reseach-wise, I mainly focus on**: